didx-xyz/aries-cloudapi-python/docs/workflows.md

 - member
 - member-admin

 the `yoma` and `-admin` suffixed roles are admin roles.
-The rest are non-admin roles meaning non-admin roles have no exposure to the aca-py admin tasks nor any documented endpoints prefixed `admin:` in the cloudapi.
+The rest are non-admin roles meaning non-admin roles have no exposure to the aca-py admin tasks nor any documented endpoints prefixed `admin:` in the CloudAPI.

 For admin roles pass the admin password as the second part of `{role}.{key/password}`.
 For member/ecosystem (non-admin roles) pass the wallets JWT as the second part of `{role}.{key/password}`.